tnicho/myyearofmedia/README.md

 5)Return to the media view to see your full list

-6) Views can be edited or deleted by selecting the cover of the media you wish to edit and using the update button next o the specific viewing
+6)Views can be edited or deleted by selecting the cover of the media you wish to edit
+    and using the update button next o the specific viewing

 Link to the deployed App: